Who may apply

 The value of the grants ranges from EUR 5,000 to EUR 30,000 and will be offered to 5–10 projects each year.
 Applications should be submitted using the Finnish Cultural Foundation’s online application service.
-Applicants will be notified of the results in December 2018.
-The projects must commence by the end of year 2019 at the latest.
+Applicants will be notified of the results in at the latest on November 29, 2019.

 The following criteria will be used to assess the applications:

 - Quality of educational content, with regard to preparation, delivery and post-project follow-up